miquelgarcia0/AutomatedShutdown-UPSMonitoring/README.md

 1. Install the NUT UPS tool on your Linux server.
 2. Configure the `ups.conf` and `upsd.conf` files to connect to your UPS device via SNMP.
 3. Test the connection using the NUT client to ensure proper communication.
-4. (Optional) Refer to `setup-snmp-nut.md` for detailed instructions.

 ### 2. Deploy Scripts
 1. Copy the `check-ups-status.sh` script to your Linux server.